leancodepl/patrol/packages/maestro_test/README.md

       // box1 which is a descendant of a Scaffold widget and tap on it. await $(Scaffold).$(#box1).$('Log in').tap();

-      // Selects the first Scrollable which has a Text descendant
+      // Selects all Scrollables which have Text descendant
       $(Scrollable).withDescendant(Text);

-      // Selects the first Scrollable which has a Button descendant which has a Text descendant
+      // Selects all Scrollables which have a Button descendant which has a Text descendant
-      $(Scrollable).withDescendant($(Text).withDescendant(Text));
+      $(Scrollable).withDescendant($(Button).withDescendant(Text));

+      // Selects all Scrollables which have a Button descendant and a Text descendant
+      $(Scrollable).withDescendant(Button).withDescendant(Text);
     },
   );
 }